 Portuguese Laurel is a magnificent hedging plant.
 A glossy evergreen with small white flowers followed by red berries.
 A great choice if you are looking for a hedge to stay between 1 to 2 m in height.
 Very tough and grows in full sun to full shade, not a real fan of sitting in wet, so free-draining soil is a must.
 Requires a trim twice a year, once in late spring and another early autumn.
 Plant them between 70cm to 1m apart.
 The closer you go the tighter the hedge and the faster you get it, but no need to go any closer than 70cms.

 Viburnum Davidii is a hardy evergreen that has white flowers with dark blue centers, healthy green leaves and compact form make it look fantastic mass planted.
 Very low maintenace and is suited to just about any soil condition.
 Height 1.5m Width 1.5m

 An award winning Hydrangea with large conical flower heads that put on a magnificent display in summer-autumn.
 The flowers open to a fresh shade of chartreuse, then gradually turn cream and finally become a deep smoky shade of pink.
 Best in humus rich soil, sun or part shade.
 Deciduous.

-Camellia setsugekka is one of the most popular Camellias for hedging.
-Has an abundance of large white flowers with yellow stamens appearing on the plant from early autumn to early winter.
+Camellia Setsugekka is one of the most popular camellias for hedging, with an abundance of large white flowers with yellow stamens appearing on the plant from early autumn to early winter.
 Establishes quickly.
 To achieve a tight hedge plant them between 80cm and 1m apart.